ObjectModules/deploy/[Mapping]-Employment.md

 So how _a query_ can be produced?
 How to get it to become able to be implemented?

-Here we need a language that the library will understand what _statement_ inside _a query_ is.
+Here we need a language so that a library will understand what _statement_ inside _a query_ is.
 People call this language as _<a href="https://en.wikipedia.org/wiki/SQL">SQL</a>_ stand as the abbreviation of _Structured Query Language_.

 ```js